snowplow-incubator/data-product-accelerators/content/ecommerce/tracking_web/setup.md

 In both options, the API is similar with only minor differences in the set-up and method calls.

+There are also instruction for setting up the tracker with a Shopify store and GTM.

 {{< tabs groupId="select_js" >}}
 {{% tab name="Browser API" %}}